syncfusion-content/install-docs/Common/Essential-Studio/licensing/ci-license-validation.md

 * Create a [new Repository Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or an [Organization Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
 Set the name of the secret to `LICENSE_VALIDATION` and use the path of the LicenseKeyValidation.ps1 script file as a value (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).

+* Add a step in GitHub Actions to execute the LicenseKeyValidation.ps1 PowerShell script to validate the license key.

 ```bash
   steps:
   - name: Syncfusion License Validation